dupgit/sauvegarde/docs/infrastructure.md

 Stores meta data into flat files and data directly in directories and subdirectories named by their hash.
 Default level of indirection is 2.
-This means that each hash is stored in 2 subdirectories : beef0345... is stored in /be/ef/beef0345... with level 2 and in /be/ef/03/beef0345.... with level 3.
+This means that each hash is stored in 2 subdirectories: beef0345... is stored in /be/ef/beef0345... with level 2 and in /be/ef/03/beef0345.... with level 3.